-Though Current Indian Retail market 3 % of the total retail market, it can grow to 50 to 60 % pertaining to easy and inexpensive availability of land and demand among consumers at a rate of 8.3% per annum.
+Though Current Indian Retail market 3 %, it can grow to 50 to 60 % pertaining to easy and inexpensive availability of land and demand among consumers at a rate of 8.3% per annum.
 It is expected to acquire 15-20 % of the market share by the year 2010.

 India's rural markets will emerge as a huge opportunity for retailers which are reflected in the share of carious categories of consumption.
 It is a sunrise industry as it has 12 million outlets and it is second largest employer.
 There is need of positive approach to retail and government has to play a vital role in development of retailing in India.
-It is a sunrise industry as it has 12 million outlets and it is second largest employer.
-In India retailing is the dynamic industry and represents a huge opportunity to retailers.
+It is a sunrise industry as it has 12 million outlets and it is second largest employer. the dynamic industry and represents a huge opportunity to retailers.
 India's rural markets will emerge as a huge opportunity for retailers which are reflected in the share of carious categories of consumption.